 The data is made available on https://tld.iot.hamburg.de/v1.1 via the standard OGC SensorThings API which is described in detail e.g. here (usage guide).

-This paper gives an excellent overview on the system architecture and underlying infrastructure.
+This paper gives an overview on the system architecture and underlying infrastructure.

-The map below shows a part of the route I used to cycle to work as well as markers for all traffic-lights for which real-time data is currently available:
+The map below shows a sample cycling route through the city as well as markers for all traffic-lights for which real-time data is currently available:

-Overall, 13 out of 21 traffic-lights on the route provide real-time data (some are currently disabled due to ongoing construction work, and some may just be too small to be prioritized when planning corresponding IoT equipment.
-Nevertheless, having speed recommendations for almost two thirds of the encountered traffic-lights could already be a nice thing.)
+Overall, 13 out of 21 traffic-lights on the route provide real-time data (some are currently disabled due to ongoing construction work, and some may just be too small to be prioritized when planning corresponding IoT equipment).

 To give an impression of provided traffic-light real-time data, the following bokeh-chart shows some historical data for the relevant primary signal (south -> north) of the above-mentioned intersection Fruchtallee / Doormannsweg (the most westward on the route, with ID 813_19, Datastream-ID 50850), on a typical morning (Friday, 19.05.2023, 6:00-8:00 UTC):